prasadbobby/Conqueror/README.md

 <img src="images/image2.jpeg"></img>

 Create a folder and put a name.
 In my case it is OS_v1.
 After that, go to the folder and create directories.
 Create another Virtual Hard disk.
 Make that disk bootable.
+Copy Linux kernel to /OS_v1/boot from /boot folder
+syntax: #cp /boot/vminuz .